Dog breeding is a big responsibility.

 A good breeder will take the time and effort required to raise and train emotionally stable dogs with sound temperament.
 A good breeder will screen potential breeding dogs for sound temperament and have this recorded before breeding.
 They will select breeding pairs that compliment a sound temperament and reduce the possibility of emotionally unstable offspring.
 A good breeder will make tremendous effort to ensure that puppies are raised and socialised to best enable them to adjust into a new family and be equipped with the necessary skills to adapt in modern life.

 A responsible breeder will work closely with their veterinarian to ensure good general health, reproductive health and genetic stability of their breeding dogs.
 Veterinarians use many different techniques to ensure that individual dogs are healthy and free from genetic defects that may be passed on to their offspring.
-For example, blood and saliva samples are used to test for the presence of inheritable disorders and radiographs are taken to assess the structure and integrity of the hip and elbow joints.
+For example, blood and saliva samples are used to test for the presence of inheritable disorders and radiographs are taken to assess the structure and integrity of the hip, elbow, knee and shoulder joints.
 Veterinary specialists are also used to examine the eyes and the heart of the dogs to ensure they are free from genetic disorders.

 Every breed/type of dog has a potential inherited disorder/s.
 A responsible breeder will work with their veterinarian to minimise the chance that an affected dog will enter their breeding program.
 The ultimate end goal for a responsible breeder is to place healthy, genetically viable, behaviourally sound, emotionally stable puppies into appropriate homes with their new owners.